 The following special provisions apply when computing an overpayment:

-1. Failure to Report Earned Income Timely (Food Assistance Only) - If a household member fails to report earned income in a timely manner (per 9121 or 9122), the resulting overpayment shall be computed without allowing the 20 percent earned income deduction for those earnings that were not timely reported.
+Food Assistance - If a household member fails to report earned income in a timely manner (per 9121 or 9122), the resulting overpayment shall be computed without allowing the 20 percent earned income deduction for those earnings that were not timely reported.
 Timely reported earnings would be allowed the 20 percent earned income deduction when calculating the overpayment.

 The redetermination for the retroactive period must include all factors of eligibility except for nonfinancial procedural requirements such as applying for or providing an SSN and application for potential resources.
 However, non-procedural factors such as citizenship and non-citizenship requirements, participation in labor disputes, vehicle registration, and financial factors must be met in the retroactive period.